Kortemme-Lab/sequence-tolerance/protocols/backrub_seqtol/README.rst

 How to run the full benchmark
 =============================

 These commands create data for the different benchmark cases.
 For test runs, add the argument "test_mode" to each line.
+For brevity, we have only included the first and last command lines for each case (assuming an ensemble of 50 members).

+The computation is highly parallelizable so we recommend that the benchmark be run either on a cluster or a machine with a large number of cores.
+The commands below should work in general.
+Instructions for running the benchmark on a Sun Grid Engine cluster are given in hpc/sge/backrub_seqtol/README.rst.

 ----------------------------
 GB1 Fold Stability Tolerance